-The advanced certificate qualifies students to function independently without additional training as beginning level operators of data entry equipment, online terminals and microcomputers.
+This certificate qualifies students to function independently without additional training as beginning level operators of data entry equipment, on-line terminals and microcomputers.
 In addition, students are trained in word processing and the use of spread sheets and databases.
 Good reading and listening skills are essential for success in this program.
 Keystroke skill of 8,000 strokes per hour is required in order to be successful in the data entry keystroke development courses and to meet certificate requirements.
 Keystroke development courses are available to assist students in meeting the requirement.
-See an administrative support careers faculty advisor.
+See an administrative and office support faculty advisor or counselor located on the Downtown Campus.